Menu Audio Description Project

 Not many museums or parks offer audio described tours.
 We list the ones we know about.
 Unless mentioned, there is no assurance these tours are any different from regular audio tours, but they have been reported by patrons who are blind.
 Let us know about ones in your area so we can list them!

 We have been asked about tactile displays for museums to supplement audio description.
-Here are three sources:
+Aug '22: For the consumer, visit Even Grounds Tactile Museums list.
+For museums, visit:

 Museums and Exhibit Staff: See our Technology for Audio Description page for ideas for your organizations.